abesnier/gnubee-omv4-packages/README.md

 # gnubee-omv4-packages

+added the salt minion and salt common 3003 if somebody needs to install OMV5.
+And a script to install OMV5 automatically.

+Used to be:
 OMV4 (4.1.34-1 arrakis) for GnuBee

 Those are the packages I built, take them with caution.
 They work on my GnuBee, that's the only thing I can confirm!